Thick Soergel calculus in type A: Expression graphs and the idempotent

-\begin{example} Let $n=5$ and let us abort $FR_i$ at the top of the rightmost flip.
+\begin{example} Let $n=5$ and let us abort $FR_1$ at the top of the bottommost flip $F_{1,5}$.
 We ignore the sequence of lines $434234$ appearing on the left of the morphism.
-Then using (\ref{dot6}) repeatedly we have \igc{1}{FRiabortproof1} Each term factors through the rightmost entry of some row of Figure \ref{killerwrapgeneralfig}, except with dots on the bottom.
-Note that, as part of the resolution of this particular abortion of $FR_i$, we find inside terms corresponding to all previous abortions. \end{example}
+Then using \eqref{dot6} repeatedly we resolve as follows.
+There are four terms in the end, corresponding to the five indices in $54321$ but not counting the final $1$.
+Each term has a dot somewhere in the final string $54321$; remove that dot to leave a conspicuously absent strand instead.
+Each term also has a trivalent vertex or cap (the blue trivalent in the first term, the red cap in the second, the green cap in the third, the purple cap in the fourth) which surrounds the remaining dot, and surrounding a bunch of junk that it slides through.
+Note that a cap factors through a trivalent vertex, via \eqref{unit}.
+Thus the result factors through the rightmost entry of the appropriate row of Figure \ref{killerwrapgeneralfig}.

+Suppose we had aborted $FR_1$ inside $F_{1,5}$, but the red-green 6-valent instead of the blue-red 6-valent.
+This yields a subdiagram of one of the intermediate terms pictured in \eqref{hardproofgah} (the rightmost diagram on the top row, replacing the red cap with a red trivalent vertex via \eqref{unit}).
+In general, aborting $F_{1,5}$ on top, at the blue-red 6-valent vertex, is the hardest; aborting $F_{1,5}$ at any of the other 6-valent vertices and resolving will give subdiagrams of some of the four terms obtained in \eqref{hardproofgah}.
+These subdiagrams all factor through the rightmost entry of the appropriate row of Figure \ref{killerwrapgeneralfig}. \end{example}

-\begin{proof} When we abort $FR_i$ at the very first step (the bottom-most 6-valent vertex) we get the bottom entry of the table.
-Now we use induction on which step we abort at.
-As can be seen in the example above, when one aborts and then resolves the dot, one will get two terms, one of which factors through a lower abortion, and the other of which will provide an interesting new term.
-This is true also if we abort the first vertex in a new flip, for we shall have where the first term is a lower abortion.
-At each stage, therefore, we will ignore lower abortions by induction.
-In doing so, we only look at one term in each resolution of (\ref{dot6}), and therefore we may replace our original aborted morphism with what happens when you resolve all dots that touch 6-valent vertices and are eventually left with only dots on the bottom and top.
+\begin{proof} When we abort $FR_1$ at the very first edge (the bottommost 6-valent vertex in $F_{1,5}$) we get the bottom entry of Figure \ref{killerwrapgeneralfig}.
+Now we use induction on which edge we abort at.
+As can be seen in the example above, when one aborts and then resolves the dot using \eqref{dot6}, there are two terms, one of which factors through a previous abortion, and the other of which will provide an interesting new term.
+This is true also if we abort the first vertex in a new flip, for we shall have where the first term is a previous abortion.
+At each stage, therefore, we will ignore previous abortions by induction.
+In doing so, we only look at one term in each resolution of \eqref{dot6}.
+So we can deterministically replace our aborted copy of $FR_1$ with another diagram where no dot touches a 6-valent vertex.
+There are only two operations one needs to perform: replacing the LHS of \eqref{hardproofgah} with only the first term on the RHS, and replacing the LHS of \eqref{blargh} with only the second term on the RHS.

+It is a simple exercise to confirm that this yields precisely the diagrams in Figure \ref{killerwrapgeneralfig}, with a boundary dot instead of a conspicuously absent strand.